 Inlays are used to treat cavities.
 Unlike a traditional filling, an inlay is a separate piece that is custom made for the tooth.
 Made of composite resin, gold or porcelain, inlays are more durable than traditional fillings and blend in naturally with your existing teeth.

-Why might you need an inlay?
+Why might you need dental inlay?

 Cavities are a common dental problem.
 Even those who practise good dental hygiene can develop them.
 In most cases, these can be repaired using traditional fillings.
 However, if the decay has spread too far into the tooth, it may be necessary to use an inlay.
+You can Find Dr.Richard in Harley Street, W1 London.

 Inlays work best when the existing tooth is still intact.
 If you have fractures or significant damage to your tooth, you may need to be fitted with a crown instead.